crystal-ssm-ssh

 Host Key Verification

 Known hosts are checked against ~/.ssh/known_hosts on every connection.
-On first connection to an unknown host, the key is automatically added (equivalent to StrictHostKeyChecking=accept-new).
+On first connection to an unknown host in an interactive terminal, you will be prompted to accept the key.
+In non-interactive sessions (piped input), new host keys are auto-accepted with a warning (equivalent to StrictHostKeyChecking=accept-new).
 A key mismatch causes an immediate exit with an error.

 Use --no-known-hosts to skip verification entirely (not recommended for production).